 In this Policy, we use the following terms:

-we, us and our (and other similar terms) refer to White Jackman, a trading name of White Jackman Limited, Plymouth Science Park, 1 Davy Road, Plymouth, England, PL6 8BX;
+we, us and our (and other similar terms) refer to White Jackman, a trading name of White Jackman Limited, 3 Buckland House, William Prance Road, Plymouth, PL6 5WR;

 personal information (also referred to as personal data) is any information relating to an identified or identifiable natural person;